 When they reply “No,” someone calls immediately, and the caller ID reflects Mid Oregon.
 They indicate they are from the fraud department and need to help secure the member’s account.
 They ask to do this by asking for additional information with the pretense of ensuring they were talking to the account owner and not a potential scammer.
 Is the call legit or a scam—what would you do?

-How to protect against SMS threats
+How to protect yourself against SMS threats

 Cyber security experts recommend that account holders who receive a SMS and/or phone call, asking for account information, to follow the fraudulent rule—When In Doubt, Hang up, Look up, and Call Back.
 Also, don’t assume the number that called you is legit.
 Look up the number of the financial institution supposedly calling you, and call them back.
 Also, it is encouraged members save their financial institutions’ number so they can call immediately if they suspect they are victims of fraud.